Marseille (band): History

 The original line-up reunited for a handful of gigs in 2008, however, Paul Dale soon left the band and was replaced in February 2009 by Nigel Roberts.
 The band recorded an EP, FourPlay which was produced by Neil Buchanan, and released on the Gas Station Music label in 2009.
 In 2010, Keith Knowles and Steve Dinwoodie stepped down to be replaced by Gareth Webb (drums) and Lee Andrews (bass).
 The band recorded their first full album in 25 years, Unfinished Business, which was also produced by Buchanan, and later released on September 6, 2010.
 The album was unveiled at the band's appearance at the Hard Rock Hell festival in December 2010.
 A full UK tour supported by Exit State followed.

 In April 2011, drummer Gareth Webb stepped down and was replaced by Ace Finchum (also a member of Tigertailz) on drums.
 A few months later, bassist Lee Andrews also left the band and was replaced by Kevin Wynn (mid-2011), then by Phil Ireland (late 2011-early 2012), and later by Rob Brooks (2012-2014).
 The band continued a heavy gig schedule from 2011 to early 2012, and worked on new material for a release in 2012 but this never materialised.
 The band were featured in several appearances at gigs and concerts, including the 2012 Cambridge Rock Festival and the Hard Rock Hell VI: A Fistful Of Rock in late 2012; however, those appearances were cancelled.
 Later, Marseille announced a UK tour planned for November 2013, which was later postponed to 2014 due to Andy Charters' travel visa problems.
 It was also announced that an EP will be released in the Summer of 2014, to coincide with the tour, however, those plans were cancelled as well.
 During that time, both drummer Ace Finchum and bassist Rob Brooks left the band.

 In 2017, vocalist Nigel Roberts announced that both Neil Buchanan and Andy Charters, the remaining two original members of Marseille, will no longer play on the band, due to Buchanan's consultancy work for children's television and Charters still living in the US, with Buchanan being replaced by guitarist Darren Daz Green, as well as the return of drummer Gareth Webb and bassist Lee Andrews, who previously worked on the album Unfinished Business.
 On August 22, 2019, Marseille made his first gig in seven years at Stoke-On-Trent, UK, with Roberts on vocals, Webb on drums, Andrews on bass guitar/backing vocals, and Green on guitar.

+Former drummer Ace Finchum died in October 2025, at the age of 62.